(Last Updated On: May 3, 2022)

 This is where the 3 to 4 hour cooking time begins.
 Keep adding water while the pork chops ingredients simmer.
 The longer the pork chops simmer, the more tender they will be.

-When it’s just about dinner time, stop adding water and let it simmer until almost all of the water has evaporated.
+When it’s just about dinner time, stop adding water and let it simmer until almost all the water has evaporated.
 The pork chops will be so tender that your mouth and taste buds will thank you.
 Yum!!

 Final Thoughts